CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### What is a linked list?
 How to find if a linked list has a loop?
 #### What is the Big O time complexity of the common operations in an ArrayList, LinkedList, HashMap?
 And of a bubble sort, quicksort, finding items in a Binary Search tree?
 #### How does HashMap work?
+HashMap in Java works on hashing principle.
+It is a data structure which allows us to store object and retrieve it in constant time O(1) provided we know the key.
+In hashing, hash functions are used to link key and value in HashMap.
+Objects are stored by calling ```put(key, value)``` method of HashMap and retrieved by calling ```get(key)``` method.
+When we call put method, ```hashcode()``` method of the key object is called so that hash function of the map can find a bucket location to store value object, which is actually an index of the internal array, known as the table.
+HashMap internally stores mapping in the form of Map.Entry object which contains both key and value object.
+When you want to retrieve the object, you call the ```get()``` method and again pass the key object.
+This time again key object generate same hash code (it's mandatory for it to do so to retrieve the object and that's why HashMap keys are immutable e.g. String) and we end up at same bucket location.

 #### Why is it important for keys in a map to have an immutable type?
 (Consider String for example.)

 ### Other